 The 6 key aspects you should be addressing

-Broadly speaking and with some finer details omitted, these are key criteria which also underpin Cyber Essentials – a UK Government backed scheme designed to improve the health of UK PLC’s IT systems.
-Once you have implemented your in house, common sense approach, if you want to go the next step and go for official Cyber Essentials certification, you will be well on the way.
+Broadly speaking and with some finer details omitted, these are key criteria that also underpin Cyber Essentials – a UK Government backed scheme designed to improve the health of UK PLC’s IT systems.
+Once you have implemented your in house, common-sense approach, if you want to go the next step and go for official Cyber Essentials certification, you will be well on the way.

 Are firewalls turned on?

 This is the job of the firewall.
-Here’s the basics:
+Here are the basics: